ryan3738/bellingham3d-backend/readme.md

-Full Stack Next.JS E-Commerce App
+# Full Stack Next.JS E-Commerce App

-Bellingham 3D is a 3D printing and design service based in Bellingham WA.
-With the need to showcase products and allow customers to order an array of products, this application dynamically renders item pages and maintains a detailed cart that stores their orders and customizations.
-This intricate project employs multiple modern web development tools and techniques, including Server Side Rendering, interacting with a GraphQL API, running server-less functions, and dynamically rendering individual item pages with Next JS’s dynamic routes.

-Tech used:

-Next.js
-React
-Redux
-GraphQL
-MongoDB
-Apollo Client
-Styled-Components
-React-Transition-Group
-Stripe
-Frontend Deployed to Vercel
-Keystone-next
-Backend Deployed to Digital Ocean

-Server Side Rendering with Next.js

-Next.js allows for choosing between Server Side Rendering and Static Page Generation on a page-by-page basis.
-For this application, assuming owners may need to post notice that an item has sold out, I’ve opted for SSR.
-On the server, the application grabs the data it needs and renders the html that will be sent to the client.
-This process alone took a considerable amount of fine tuning as the application needs to interact with Apollo’s cache and await results from MongoDB.

-Crafting API Resolvers in Keystone-next
+👋 This is an eCommerce backend implementation for Bellingham 3D using KeystoneJS.

+## Description

+### KeystoneJS

-The back end uses Keystone-next which is a node & Typescript based Graphql server-side client that uses Next.js for its front end.
-This is hosted on a Digital Ocean droplet.
-Keystone takes in GraphQL schemas and resolvers.
-The resolvers then fetch the data from MongoDB through interacting with Mongoose schemas.
-It can also be used as a cms for performing CRUD operations on database items.
+The back end uses KeystoneJS which is a node & Typescript based GraphQL server-side client that uses Next.js for the admin UI.
+Keystone generates basic GraphQL resolvers generated using Prisma.
+More advanced resolvers are in the mutations folder.
+The resolvers then fetch the data from a PostgreSQL database and expose a GraphQL api endpoint.
+The admin UI can be used as a cms for performing CRUD operations on database items.
+This project is hosted on a Digital Ocean droplet and integrates with a PostgreSQL database hosted on Supabase.

-Integration with Stripe API for Customer Checkout
+### Integration with Stripe API for Customer Checkout

-In the Stripe implementation: To ensure a secure checkout, the order is handled on the server.
-There, prices are recalculated with price information on items from the database to ensure correct charging.
-The order is then converted to a record in the database.
+In the Stripe implementation: To ensure a secure checkout, the final checkout mutation is handled on the server.
+On the server prices are recalculated with product information from the database to ensure correct pricing is charged.
+The cart is then converted to an order and saved to the database.
 Finally, an order is returned to the client with details on their purchase.

+## Tech used:

+- KeystoneJS
+- Typescript
+- Prisma
-Interacting with GraphQL API
+- GraphQL

-To interact with the API, Apollo Client is used within the SSR functions.
-To allow for flexibility, the client initialization method is written to check for whether it is being used on the server or client.
-The benefit of only grabbing the relevant data is best seen between the menu page and an individual items page.
-The menu only needs the name, image, description, and category of an item.
-The GraphQL query then only requests what it needs.
-The full item display pages, then, will request further data, such as customizations, options, and price.
+- PostgreSQL
+- Supabase
+- Digital Ocean
+# Running the backend

+> **NOTE** you'll need Cloudinary, Stripe, and SMTP credentials set up in your `.env` file or environment variables to run this example.
+See the `.env.sample` file for required fields.

+To run the project locally:

+- Clone this repo
+- Run `yarn` in the root to install dependencies
+- Open this folder in your terminal and run `yarn dev`

+If everything works 🤞 the GraphQL Server and Admin UI will start on [localhost:3000](http://localhost:3000)